sw33ws/Password-Generator/README.md

 # Usage

-Go to [here](https://sw33ws.github.io/Password-Generator/) and link the generate password, then folllow the text on screen to generate your passwrod.
+Go to [here](https://sw33ws.github.io/Password-Generator/) and clink the generate password button, then folllow the text on screen to generate your password.

 # Credits